model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 #### Limit Resource Used by Synthesizer for Termination
-Without resource limit, an enumerative synthesizer may run forever to exhaust search space consist of infinite number of candidates, especially when there is no solution in the search space.
+Without a resource limit, an enumerative synthesizer may run forever to exhaust a search space consisting of an infinite number of candidates, especially when there is no solution in the search space.
 So, for the guarantee of termination, we provide users options: `--limit-synthesis-time T` to limit the running time of the synthesizer.

-#### Output of Kani when Synthesizer Enable
+#### Output of Kani when the Synthesizer is Enabled
 When the flag `--synthesize-loop-contracts` is provided, Kani will report different result for different cases
 1. When there exists some loop invariant in the candidate space with which all assertions can be proved, Kani will synthesize the loop contracts, verify the program with the synthesized loop contracts, and report verification SUCCESS;
 2. When no working candidate has been found in the search space within the specified limits, Kani will report the verification result with the best-effort-synthesized loop contracts.
+Note that as loop contracts are over-approximations of the loop, the violated assertions in this case may be spurious.
+So we will report the violated assertions as `UNDETERMIN` instead of `FAILED`.

 A question about how do we print the synthesized loop contracts when users request is discussed in **Open question**.

 ## Detailed Design
 The synthesizer ```goto-synthesizer``` is implemented in the repository of `CBMC`, takes as input a goto binary, and outputs a new goto binary with the synthesized loop contracts applied.
-Currently, Kani invoke `goto-instrument` to instrument the goto binary `main.goto` into a new goto binary `main_instrumented.goto`, and then invoke ```cbmc``` on `main_instrumented.goto` to get the verification result.
+Currently, Kani invokes `goto-instrument` to instrument the goto binary `main.goto` into a new goto binary `main_instrumented.goto`, and then invokes ```cbmc``` on `main_instrumented.goto` to get the verification result.
 The synthesis will happen between calling `goto-instrument` and calling ```cbmc```.
 That is, we invoke ```goto-synthesizer``` on ```main_instrumented.goto``` to produce a new goto binary ```main_synthesized.goto```, and then call ```cbmc``` on `main_synthesized.goto` instead.